O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 “As if you don’t understand why I did it,” she mumbled, testily.

-“I’m not so sure if I do.
+“I’m not entirely sure I do.
 Perhaps your little friends will marvel you by crashing in for the rescue yet,” Snape suggested sarcastically.

 She gave him dagger eyes as she took a sip of the hot chocolate.
 “Don’t underestimate them, sir.”